PDrifting/CBookDraft/book.markdown

 s32 main() {
   // Despite more precision, you will never be able to get absolutely true
   // representations of your values.
 All we are going to gain is some extra
   // digits of accuracy.
-This is the continued unfortunate consequences of
+This is the continued unfortunate consequence of
   // approximating Floating Point Data Types.

   f80 f80Foo = 10.2L;